seandstewart/bardly/pending/roman/coriolanus/12-player-alt.md

 O, he's a limb that has but a disease;
 Mortal, to cut it off; to cure it, easy.
 What has he done to Rome that's worthy death?
-Killing our enemies, the blood he hath lost---
+Killing our enemies, the blood he hath lost--
 And what is left, to lose it by his country,
 Were to us all, that do't and suffer it,
 A brand to the end o' the world.